-Horizontal groundwater velocities of the shallow, intermediate, and deep alluvium were approximated using the ranges of hydraulic conductivities from slug testing data, a regional hydraulic gradient of 0.0006 ft/ft, and an assumed effective porosity of 0.15 for the shallow alluvium and 0.2 for the intermediate and deep alluvium.
-Calculated groundwater velocities in the shallow alluvium range from 0.5 to 142 feet per year (ft/year) with a geometric mean of 13 ft/year; intermediate alluvium range from 0.43 to 208 ft/year with a geometric mean of 53 ft/year; and deep alluvium range from 5.0 to 274 ft/year with a geometric mean of 65 ft/year.
-Results suggest that horizontal flow in the alluvial aquifer is relatively uniform.
+Horizontal groundwater velocities of the shallow, intermediate, and deep alluvium were calculated using the ranges of hydraulic conductivities from slug testing data, a regional hydraulic gradient of 0.0006 ft/ft, and an assumed effective porosity of 0.15 for the shallow alluvium and 0.2 for the intermediate and deep alluvium.
+The groundwater velocities in the shallow alluvium range from 0.5 to 142 feet per year (ft/year) with a geometric mean of 13 ft/year; intermediate alluvium range from 0.43 to 208 ft/year with a geometric mean of 53 ft/year; and deep alluvium range from 5.0 to 274 ft/year with a geometric mean of 65 ft/year.
+These results suggest that the horizontal flow in the alluvial aquifer is relatively uniform.

-Horizontal groundwater velocities of the St. Louis Formation, Salem Formation, and Keokuk Formation were also approximated using the ranges of hydraulic conductivities from slug testing data, a regional hydraulic gradient of 0.003 ft/ft, and an assumed effective porosity of 0.008.
+Horizontal groundwater velocities of the St. Louis Formation, Salem Formation, and Keokuk Formation were also calculated using the ranges of hydraulic conductivities from slug testing data, a regional hydraulic gradient of 0.003 ft/ft, and an assumed effective porosity of 0.008.
 Groundwater velocity results for groundwater velocities in the St Louis Formation ranges from 0.01 to 1,065 ft/year with a geometric mean of 0.51 ft/year; Salem Formation ranges from 0.034 to 5.7 ft/year with a geometric mean of 0.27 ft/year; and the Keokuk Formation ranges from 0.24 to 1.5 ft/year with a geometric mean of 0.80 ft/year.
-Groundwater velocities in the bedrock are generally lower than those in the alluvium.
-However, groundwater velocities in features such as fractures and solution cavities are likely much higher.
+The groundwater velocities in the bedrock are lower than those in the alluvium.
+However, groundwater velocities in localized features such as fractures and solution cavities are likely much higher.

-Groundwater discharge was estimated as part of the 1986 evaluation based on Darcy's Law using average permeabilities and flow rates for the upper (shallow and intermediate alluvium) and lower aquifers (deep alluvium).
+Groundwater discharge was estimated, as part of the 1986 evaluation, based on Darcy's Law using average permeabilities and flow rates for the upper (shallow and intermediate alluvium) and lower aquifers (deep alluvium).
 Results across the cross-sectional area on the northern and western perimeters were 500 gallons per day (gpd) in the shallow aquifer and 400,000 gpd in the deep aquifer.
-Eastward flow estimated at 43,000 gpd was pumped from filled quarry leachate collection system, treated, and discharged to sanitary sewer (B&M 1986).
-Additional evaluation of groundwater velocity and discharge will be conducted during the RI/FS based on results of additional aquifer testing and hydraulic gradient evaluations as discussed in Section 5.4.11 and Section 5.4.13.
+Eastward flow, which was estimated at 43,000 gpd, was pumped from the leachate collection system, treated, and discharged to the sanitary sewer (B&M 1986).
+Additional evaluation of groundwater velocity and discharge will be conducted during the RI/FS.
+This evaluation will be based on the results of additional aquifer testing and hydraulic gradient evaluations as discussed in Section 5.4.13 and Section 5.4.15.1.